TERREMEMBER/znbase/cloud/kubernetes/README.md

-# YugabyteDB on Kubernetes StatefulSets
+# ZNbaseDB on Kubernetes StatefulSets

-This page has details on deploying YugabyteDB on [Kubernetes](https://kubernetes.io) using the `StatefulSets` feature.
+This page has details on deploying ZNbaseDB on [Kubernetes](https://kubernetes.io) using the `StatefulSets` feature.
 [StatefulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) can be used to manage a deployment and scale of a set of Pods.
 It provides guarantees about the ordering and uniqueness of these Pods.

 ## Requirements